Black Heritage Trail®

 The all-free black community in Boston was concerned with finding decent housing,

 establishing independent supportive institutions, educating their children, and ending

 slavery in the rest of the nation.
 All of these concerns were played out in this Beacon

-If you would like to visit individual locations, choose from the list below, or use our
+If you would like to visit individual locations, choose from the list below,

 Robert Gould Shaw and 54th Regiment Memorial

 The Phillips School

 John J. Smith House

 John Coburn House